 We are committed to completing architectural projects addressing a broad range and scale of design issues: sustainable community and master planning; new construction and renovations; residential, commercial, and institutional; Passive House and Net Zero design; "stick-built" and prefabricated construction; energy retrofits and long-term phasing studies.

 We are a small studio with a wide and growing range of trusted partners.
-Learn more about us below.
+Learn more about our team below.

 Buck Moorhead, Architect and Principal